markcoole/mws-restaurant-stage-1/README.md

 ### What do I do from here?

-1. In this folder, open up command line and run 'gulp watch'.
+1. In this folder, open up command line and run 'npm install' and 'gulp watch'.
 This will open up the website to view.

 ### Note about ES6